sphinx-gallery/sphinx-gallery/doc/configuration.rst

 HTML embedding options can be changed by setting ``rcParams['animation.html']`` and related options in your
 `matplotlib rcParams <https://matplotlib.org/stable/tutorials/introductory/customizing.html>`_.
-It's also recommended to ensure that "imagemagick" is available as a ``writer``, which you can check with :class:`matplotlib.animation.ImageMagickWriter.isAvailable()
+It's also recommended to ensure that "FFmpeg" or "imagemagick" is available as a ``writer``.
+Use :class:`matplotlib.animation.ImageMagickWriter.isAvailable() <matplotlib.animation.ImageMagickWriter>` or :class:`matplotlib.animation.FFMpegWriter.isAvailable() <matplotlib.animation.FFMpegWriter>` to check.
-<matplotlib.animation.ImageMagickWriter>`.
-The FFmpeg writer in some light testing did not work as well for creating GIF thumbnails for the gallery pages.
+We recommend FFMpeg writer, unless you are using Matplotlib <3.3.1.

 The following scrapers are supported: